seiyaku

 Icon worship – idolatry and iconolatry

-Even today, there are Crusading 'Christians' who kill people, sincerely believing they are doing God's work whilst ignoring a basic Commandment "Thou shalt not kill".
+Even today, there are Crusading 'Christians' who suffer a really bad case of “Religious Monopoly Syndrome", and kill people - directly or indirectly - in the sincere belief they're doing God's work whilst ignoring a basic Commandment "Thou shalt not kill".
 Consequently it's not surprising that most Christians ignore another: "Thou shalt not make to thee any graven image".
-(Jewish and Islamic laws about murder and idolatry are almost identical to Christian laws.)
+(That said, Jewish and Islamic laws about murder and idolatry are almost identical to Christian laws.)

 This prohibition of idolatry is usually interpreted with some flexibility.
-Eastern Orthodox churches display icons; Roman Catholic churches contain statues; the pope hired Michelangelo; Protestant churches hang drawings; and almost all churches have one or more crosses.
+Eastern Orthodox churches display icons; Roman Catholic churches contain statues; the pope hired Michelangelo; Protestant churches hang drawings; and most churches display one or more crosses.

 An idol can be something coveted, like a statue, a cross, a Bible, a stained-glass window.
 It can be a deep green, ecological perspective of the earth; not far removed from Nature Worship.